 Internal radiotherapy means giving radiotherapy from inside your body.
 It is also called brachytherapy.

 A small radioactive source goes into your vagina through hollow tubes (applicators).
 This gives a high dose of radiation to the top of the vagina, but only a little to surrounding tissues.
 This means there are fewer side effects to other organs in the pelvis.

 Doctors often give both brachytherapy and external radiotherapy for womb cancer.
 Some women with very early cancers may have brachytherapy on its own after surgery.

-You lie down on a bed in the brachytherapy treatment room.
+You lie down on the CT scanner.
 Your radiographer or doctor examines you to check what size applicator they can use for the treatment.
 The applicator is a plastic tube which comes in different sizes.